 module help hisat2

-To use HISAT2, include a command like this in your batch script to load the HISAT2 module:
+To use HISAT2, include a command like this in your batch script or interactive session to load the HISAT2 module:

 module load hisat2